genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0b_environment-setup.md

 From now on, whenever you see things like "from the terminal or command line" or "run this command", it means from the WSL Linux instance command line as user 'genesis' ('su genesis').
 :::
 -->
-#### Start the project baseline
+### Start the project baseline

 Clone the Developer Training starting repo from [here](https://github.com/genesiscommunitysuccess/devtraining-seed).

 Open the project using your favorite IDE such as IntelliJ or Visual Studio Code.

-#### Running the backend
+### Running the back end
-We are going to change the backend and frontend code, so ideally we should have the server running to make our application work.
-To do that, we can simply build a docker image from the project you just cloned.
+We are going to change the back-end and front-end code, so ideally we should have the server running to make our application work.
+To do that, we can simply build a Docker image from the project you just cloned.

 You must have Docker installed and running on your workstation.

-##### Building the docker images
+### Building the docker images
 From the root directory of the project, run:
 ```shell
 ./gradlew assemble